Buthainah-sh/IT326-Olympics/README.md

 # IT326-Olympics
-Students working on this project:/n
+Students working on this project:\n
 -Noha Alrasheed
 -Raghad Baswil
 -Buthaina Salman